Script File

 Writer Biography - Jesse Dorian

-Clinically depressed (yet, properly medicated) ADD/bipolar screenwriter/actor/editor/film director/songwriter/composer/musician, community college dropout, with dumb little gothpop music project on the side; also (as of 2022) newly a small e-commerce business owner, and apparel designer (LostScorpion/LostScorpion Apparel).
+Award winning screenwriter/actor/editor/film director/songwriter/composer/musician, community college dropout, with a gothpop music project on the side; also (as of 2022) newly a small e-commerce business owner, and apparel designer (LostScorpion/LostScorpion Apparel).

-Endgame is to station in Los Angeles and focus on acting and music.
-Would also excel as a writer/actor, and would ideally fit in writing/producing/directing independent projects for distributors A24, NEON... with long-time mainstream prospects including creation of/writing/producing/directing franchise and world-building feature film projects for Universal Studios.
+Currently living in Los Angeles to focus on film.
+Would also excel as a writer/actor, and would ideally fit in writing/producing/directing independent projects for distributors A24, NEON; long-time mainstream prospects including creation of/writing/producing/directing franchise and world-building feature film projects for Universal Studios.

-Has 2 rescue cats named Fred and Caramels.
+Has 3 rescue cats named Fred, Caramels and Phillip.

 Add Writer Biography